PySport/event-guide/presentation-recording.md

 - **Visibility of Code:** If the speaker is showing code, it must be clear enough for the audience to read.
 Adjust camera focus and resolution to ensure visibility.
 - **Flexible Presentation Views:** When it's not possible to show both the speaker and slides on screen simultaneously, prioritize the slides.
 Use Picture-in-Picture (PiP) to maintain a visual presence of the speaker when possible.

+## Importance of Sponsors
+Sponsors play a critical role in making conferences possible.
+It's essential to ensure that sponsors receive adequate visibility in the videos, which can be achieved in various ways:
+- **Opening Slide:** Feature the sponsor logos on the opening slide of each session to highlight their contributions.
+- **Background Branding:** Incorporate sponsor branding into the video background, such as a digital overlay or physical backdrop, throughout the video.
+- **Outro Slide:** End each session with an outro slide displaying sponsor logos, expressing gratitude for their support.

 ## Types of Recording and Streaming
 1. **Livestreaming Every Presentation Separately**
    - **Description:** Each talk has its own dedicated YouTube link, allowing for focused content delivery.